The length spectrum of holomorphic quadratic differential metrics: Preliminary

-$\Leftarrow$: Fix one Euclidean chart around a nonsingular point.
+$\Leftarrow$: Fix one Euclidean chart containing a nonsingular point.
 Construct other Euclidean charts by requiring that the chart transition function is $\xi' = \pm \xi + \mathrm{constant}$.
 This construction is possible because of the holonomy condition.
-Moreover, there is a natural local complex structure with coordinate $z$ in each chart.
-Because of the chart transition function, these charts are compatible and give a complex structure on the surface.
-By the same reason, we can define a holomorphic quadratic differential form on nonsingular points, whose local form is $q = dz^2$.
+These Euclidean charts also give a compatible local complex coordinates.
+We can define a holomorphic quadratic differential form on nonsingular points, whose local form is $q = dz^2$.
 This quadratic form has a natural extension to cone points: if $\theta(p) = (k+2)\pi$, construct $w$ satisfying $z = \frac{2}{k+2}w^\frac{k+2}{2}$, then $w$ gives a coordinate near the cone point $p$ and $q = w^k dw^2$. \end{proof}

-Now we could focus on these two conditions: the angle condition (1) and the holonomy condition (2).
-In the following chapters, we will try to determine these two conditions by length spectrum.